 The magnified image of a lime-based building product shows a crystalline, porous structure that allows capillary action to freely release, absorb and reabsorb CO2.

 Choosing lime-based building products is a wise decision for achieving truly sustainable architecture.
-The reassurance of knowing there is a guaranty of offsetting carbon emissions when compared to cement is a sound choice for the present and the future.
+The reassurance of knowing there is a guaranty of offsetting carbon emissions when compared to Portland cement is a sound choice for present and future architecture.

-Invest in building with Lime today for enduring tomorrow.
+Invest in Lime today for continuing to improve tomorrow.

 - Lime is a much greener option than cement – https://www.theguardian.com/commentisfree/2007/oct/23/comment.comment